 “From silo busting to silo bridging” (Steve Weissman)

 The solution is to leave the documents in their source system and to employ a different way for accessing, presenting and managing documents.
 Without migrating documents to a central system.
 How can this be done?
-In this blog post I will describe three different methods of standardizing document handling, without having to migrate to one single ECM system.
+In my next blog post I will describe three methods for making this strategy possible.